-I've written features, reviews and opinion pieces across the cultural sector for publications such as the Guardian, Granta, LA Review of Books, Elephant, Garage and Artsy.
-I also write fiction, and in 2019 I was named runner-up in Boulevard's Short Fiction Contest for New Writers.
+I've written features, reviews and opinion pieces for publications such as The New Yorker, The Atlantic, the Financial Times, the Guardian, Granta, The Bookseller, Literary Review, The LA Review of Books, Elephant, Garage and Artsy.
 Commission me.

 I went to Oslo to interview one of Norway's foremost authors, Vigdis Hjorth, whose novel Will and Testament has been published in English for the first time by Verso.
 We spoke about philosophy, the Norwegian literary tradition and fiction vs. reality for the LA Review of Books.